hmrc/one-stop-shop-registration-frontend/README.md

 Continue through the journey, completing each question through to the final check-your-answers page and submit the registration.

+Email verification:
+Use the test-only endpoint (http://localhost:10190/pay-vat-on-goods-sold-to-eu/register-for-import-one-stop-shop/test-only/get-passcodes) in a separate tab to generate a passcode that can be entered into the email verification page, following adding an email to the /business-contact-details page

 Note: you can refer to the Registration.feature within one-stop-shop-registration-journey-tests if any examples of data to input are required.